veeambestpractise/best-practices-guide/job_configuration/backup_job.md

 ### Storage-level corruption guard
 In addition to using SureBackup for restore validation, storage-level corruption guard was introduced to provide a greater level of confidence for the total dataset.

-**How does it work?** When a job has finished, storage-level corruption guard will perform a CRC verification for the entire backup chain.
+**How does it work?** When a job has finished, storage-level corruption guard will perform a CRC verification for the most recent restore point.
 It will validate whether the contents of the backup chain blocks match the contents described within the backup file metadata.
 If a mismatch is discovered, it will attempt to repair the data block from production storage, assuming the block still exists and has not been overwritten.
 If it exists, the backup file will be repaired.
 If not, storage-level corruption guard will fail and make the user aware that a new full backup is required, and that the backup chain must be recovered from a secondary copy of the backup.

 **When to use?** It is recommended to use storage-level corruption guard for any backup job with no active full backups scheduled.
 Synthetic full backups are still "incremental forever" and may suffer from corruption over time.